By: Team JACKHA (CS2103JAN2018-W11-B3) Since: Jun 2016 Licence: MIT

 To ensure your team keeps up with deadlines, you can monitor the whole recruiting pipeline using Report bar chart.

-, and 2 of them are tagged with Offered
+are tagged with Interviewing, 1 of them is tagged with Rejected, and 2 of them are tagged with Offered.

 -